1899 Cleveland Spiders season: Regular season

 Spiders opponents scored ten or more runs 49 times in 154 games.
 Pitchers Jim Hughey (4–30) and Charlie Knepper (4–22) tied for the team lead in wins.
 The pitching staff allowed a record 1,252 runs in 154 games.
 The Spiders batters combined to hit 12 home runs, matching former Spiders star Bobby Wallace, who hit 12 home runs for St. Louis.

 The 1899 Spiders did lead the league in one statistic—games played.
 Cleveland was the only team in the league to finish all of its games in the then-154 game schedule of the 1899 season, a rather unusual occurrence in that era.

 In terms of absolute numbers, the record for futility of 20 wins in any official MLB season stood until the COVID-19 pandemic shortened the 2020 season to only 60 games; even then, 29 of the then-30 teams managed to win more than 20 games with the Pittsburgh Pirates, who finished 19–41, winning one less game than the 1899 Spiders.

 Due to poor attendance, the Spiders played 112 road games, as a result of 35 of their planned home games being moved.
-The only time this number has ever been threatened was in when the Seattle Mariners were made to play the remainder of their season on the road due to ceiling damage to the Kingdome in late July of that season, which would have broken the record with 118 road games before the strike cut the season short with the Mariners having played only 68 of those road games.
+The only time this number has ever been threatened was in when the Seattle Mariners were forced to play the remainder of their season on the road due to a ceiling break at the Kingdome in late July of that season, which would have broken the record with 118 road games before the strike cut the season short with the Mariners having played only 68 of those road games.

 Attendance

-"Mournfully the Clevelands departed for the west this afternoon with nothing to show for their pilgrimmage east but three games lost and a few dollars that barely compensated for making the trip.
+"Mournfully the Clevelands departed for the west this afternoon with nothing to show for their pilgrimage east but three games lost and a few dollars that barely compensated for making the trip.
 The Clevelands are so utterly bad that they can't even draw in a city where the prospective champions are playing."